vahanhov/geneticalgorithm2/README.md

   - [How to initialize start population?
 How to continue optimization with new run?](#how-to-initialize-start-population-how-to-continue-optimization-with-new-run)
 # About

-**geneticalgorithm2** is a Python library distributed on [PyPI](https://pypi.org) for implementing standard and elitist [genetic-algorithm](https://towardsdatascience.com/introduction-to-optimization-with-genetic-algorithm-2f5001d9964b) (GA).
+**geneticalgorithm2** is  very flexible Python library distributed on [PyPI](https://pypi.org) for implementing standard and elitist
+[genetic-algorithm](https://towardsdatascience.com/introduction-to-optimization-with-genetic-algorithm-2f5001d9964b) (GA).

 This package solves *continuous*, [*combinatorial*](https://en.wikipedia.org/wiki/Combinatorial_optimization) and *mixed* [optimization](https://en.wikipedia.org/wiki/Optimization_problem) problems with continuous, discrete, and mixed variables.
-It provides an easy implementation of genetic-algorithm (GA) in Python.
+It provides an easy optimized implementation of genetic-algorithm (GA) in Python.

 # Installation